Jetendersingh0018/hospital-emergency-room-dashboard/README.md

 ## 💡 Business Insights

-- High ER demand requires effective staff and resource allocation.
+- High ER patient volume indicates the need for effective staff and resource allocation.
-- Approximately 50% of patients were admitted, indicating significant hospital capacity requirements.
+- Approximately 50% of patients were admitted, indicating significant demand for hospital capacity.
 - Average waiting time of around 35 minutes highlights an opportunity to improve patient flow.
 - The 60+ age group represents the largest patient segment.
 - General Practice has the highest referral demand.
-- Patient satisfaction indicates scope for improving the overall emergency-room experience.
+- Patient satisfaction of around 5/10 indicates scope for improving the overall patient experience.

 ## 🎯 Recommendations

 - Optimize staffing during peak patient-volume periods.
-- Improve triage and patient-flow processes.
+- Improve triage and patient-flow processes to reduce waiting time.
 - Align General Practice capacity with referral demand.
-- Strengthen services for elderly patients.
+- Strengthen services for the 60+ patient segment.
-- Plan beds and resources based on admission trends.
+- Plan beds and resources according to admission trends.
 - Focus on reducing waiting-related dissatisfaction.

 ## 🛠️ Tools Used